 \section{Abstract}

-We list all local connected components of sets of non-discriminant functions near all {\em parabolic} function singularities (which are the second most common family of singularity classes of smooth functions after {\em simple singularities}).
+We list all connected components of sets of non-dis\-cri\-mi\-nant functions near all {\em parabolic} function singularities (which are the second most important family of singularity classes of smooth functions after {\em simple} singularities).
 Thus, we prove (and improve in one particular case) all the corresponding conjectures from the previous work \cite{para} with the same title.
-As an application, we enumerate all {\em local Petrovskii lacunas} near arbitrary parabolic singularities of wavefronts of hyperbolic PDEs (one of which is a new one).
-We also show that the complements of the discriminant varieties of the $X_9^{\pm}$ and $P_8^1$ singularities within their versal deformations have nontrivial one-dimensional homology groups, in contrast to all simple singularities.
+As an application, we enumerate all {\em local Petrovskii lacunas} near arbitrary parabolic singularities of wavefronts of hyperbolic PDEs.
+We also show that the complements of the discriminant varieties of the versal deformations of $X_9^{\pm}$ and $P_8^1$ singularities have nontrivial one-dimensional homology groups, in contrast to all simple singularities.

-These results are applications of a general method for investigating non-singular perturbations of real function singularities.
-An important part of this method is a computer program that formalizes Picard--Lefschetz theory and surgeries of Morse functions.
+These results are applications of a general method for investigating and separating non-singular perturbations of real function singularities.
+An important part of this method is a computer program that formalizes local Picard--Lefschetz theory and surgeries of Morse functions.